Skip to content

 Stars and Stripes Project

 Veterans and families may be eligible for free licenses with this donor-funded program supporting Oklahoma veteran benefits.
-Recipients can choose from either a hunting license, fishing license, or combo hunting/fishing license.
-To be eligible, recipients must be:
+Recipients can choose from either a hunting or fishing license, or a combo hunting/fishing license.

-• a veteran who is an Oklahoma resident, or
+• A veteran who is an Oklahoma resident, or

-• a Gold Star Lapel Pin recipient, or
+• A Gold Star Lapel Pin recipient, or

-• the next of kin of a deceased service member
+• The next of kin of a deceased service member

-Learn more about the Stars and Stripes Project.
+Learn more about the Stars and Stripes Project

 Miscellaneous Benefits for Oklahoma Veterans